Pupil Premium, Sports & Catch Up Funding

 Catch Up Funding

 The government has acknowledged that children and young people across the country have experienced unprecedented disruption to their education as a result of coronavirus (COVID-19).
 In particular, the government states that those from the most vulnerable and disadvantaged backgrounds will be among those hardest hit.
-To compensate for this the government has announced £1 billion of funding to support children and young people to catch up.
-This includes a one-off universal £650 million catch-up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time.
+To compensate for this the government announced £1 billion of funding to support children and young people to catch up.
+This included a one-off universal £650 million catch-up premium for the 2020 to 2021 academic year to ensure that schools had the support they needed to help all pupils make up for lost teaching time.

-As a school we have been provided with our allocation of Catch Up Funding and following our baseline assessment of all pupils on their return to school, we have created our plan of how to use the spending to best meet the needs of our pupils across the academic year 2020-2021.
-The plan can be downloaded below and a full evaluation of the impact of the spending will be completed and published at the end of the academic year.
+As a school we were provided with our allocation of Catch Up Funding and following our baseline assessment of all pupils on their return to school, we created our plan of how to use the spending to best meet the needs of our pupils across the academic year 2020-2021.
+The plan and evaluation of impact can be downloaded below.